 We maintain very close ties with the Church and local community and make full use of all local facilities to provide a high quality learning experience for all our pupils.

-This is our Prospectus for 2019-2020 which will provide you with a lot more detail about our school.
+This is our School Prospectus for 2020-2021 which will provide you with a lot more detail about our school.
 A version of this document is also available in large print if required – please contact the school office.